KMean/learning-ethereum/Lessons/EVM/STORAGE/storage.md

 - **[Hardhat](https://hardhat.org/)**: Development framework.

 ---

+## **6. Key Takeaways**

+- Storage is the most expensive and persistent data storage type in the EVM.
+- Use efficient layouts and minimize writes to optimize gas usage.
+- Understand the storage structure to debug and audit smart contracts effectively.

 By mastering storage intricacies, developers can write efficient, gas-optimized smart contracts and unlock advanced capabilities of the EVM.